Welcome to the waste directory - confidential waste

 Any paper which needs to be securely destroyed can be recycled in this route.

 The route can also be used for media such as CDs and tapes.
 Electrical items, such as PCs, should have their data erased and be sent for disposal via the WEEE waste stream (Waste Electrical and Electronic Equipment).

 There is a substantial fee for destroying confidential material; paper which is not confidential should be placed in the general paper and card recycling bins where it can be recycled at little cost.

 Where small volumes of confidential material are produced, using a shredder might be a better and more affordable solution.
-A confetti or cross-cut shredder is the best kind (rather than a strip-cut type) as it offers more secure destruction.
-Once shredded, the waste can be placed in the usual paper recycling route.

 What is included?